CyVerse-learning-materials/discovery_environment_guide/step2.rst

     The other directories include:

-    - *Community Data*: publically available data hosted on CyVerse
+    - *Community Data*: publicly available data hosted on CyVerse
     - *Shared with me*: data shared with you by CyVerse or individual users
     - *Trash*: data deleted in the Discovery Environment goes here
     - *Favorites*: folder(s) your have marked as favorite will be shown here